rust-lang/reference/src/abi.md

 r[abi.link_section.application]
 The *`link_section` attribute* shall be applied to a `static` or `fn` item.

-r[abi.link_section.def]
-An item with the *`link_section` attribute* is placed in the specified section when linking.
-The section specified shall not violate the constraints on section names on the target, and shall not be invalid for the item type, no diagnostic is required.

-> [!NOTE]
-> A section name may be invalid if it violates the requirements for the item type, for example, an `fn` item must be placed in an executable section, and a mutable static item (`static mut` or one containing an `UnsafeCell`) must be placed in a writable section.
-> The required format and any restrictions on section names are target-specific.
->
-> The result of using an invalid section name may be that the section is placed into the section but cannot be used as applicable, or that the section is given additional attributes that may be incompatible when linking.

 r[abi.link_section.safety]
 This attribute is unsafe as it allows users to place data and code into sections of memory not expecting them, such as mutable data into read-only areas.